Heart of LA Democratic Club Constitution and Bylaws

 The Club shall make no form of endorsement and shall not support in any way a candidate who is not a Democrat.

 Interview requirement: Recommendations for endorsement shall only be made at a duly noticed meeting of the Executive Board, and, where feasible, after interviewing candidates or their representatives for the offices and measures to be endorsed.
-In cases where an incumbent is running without significant Democratic competition, the Political Strategy Vice President may request that the Executive Board recommend endorsement without following the formal process set forth above.
+In cases where an incumbent is running without significant Democratic competition, the Vice President - Elections may request that the Executive Board recommend endorsement without following the formal process set forth above.
 In the case of internal party, affiliate organization, or any other endorsement not voted on by the general public, there shall be no interview requirement.

 For races venued entirely outside of Los Angeles County, the Executive Board may endorse a candidate by majority vote.